Skip to main content

 "Universal" Metadata

 Some metadata is shared in common between almost all file types, which is why we put the word "universal" in quotes.
-The following metadata fields are available in most documents you will upload to CaseFleet:
+The following metadata fields are available in most documents you will upload to Casefleet:

 1. The name of the person who created the file;